Skip to main content

 What is load management?

-The Coordinated Load Management System (CLMS), developed by the 14 electric distribution cooperatives in Pennsylvania and New Jersey in conjunction with their wholesale power supplier, Allegheny Electric Cooperative, Inc. (Allegheny), lets cooperative consumer-members become partners in the effort to control electric rates.
-CLMS works by shifting electricity use of residential electric water heaters, central air conditioners, electric thermal storage (ETS) units, dual fuel home heating systems and other special equipment in the homes of volunteer consumers from times of peak demand to times of lesser demand.
+Load control works by shifting electricity use of residential electric water heaters, central air conditioners, electric thermal storage (ETS) units, dual fuel home heating systems, and other special equipment in the homes of volunteer members from times of peak demand to times of lesser demand.
 Allegheny and its partner electric cooperatives created the Coordinated Load Management System as a way to help keep electric rates from rising.

 What is peak demand and why is reducing it important?